hmemcpy/hmemcpy.com/source/_posts/2015-10-28-7-open-source-visual-studio-extensions-to-make-your-life-easier.md

 # NoGit

-[NoGit](https://visualstudiogallery.msdn.microsoft.com/146b404a-3c91-46ff-932a-fb0f8b826f94) ([source](https://github.com/markrendle/nogit)) does one thing and one thing only &ndash; it **disables** the built-in Visual Studio Git source-control provider, which has a habit of re-enabling itself whenever you open a solution that uses git.
+[NoGit](https://visualstudiogallery.msdn.microsoft.com/146b404a-3c91-46ff-932a-fb0f8b826f94) ([source](https://github.com/markrendle/nogit)) does one thing and one thing only - it **disables** the built-in Visual Studio Git source-control provider, which has a habit of re-enabling itself whenever you open a solution that uses git.
 NoGit will turn off this provider always, whenever a solution is opened.

 {% asset_img no_git.png "NoGit" %}

 # Reopen Start Page

-Another time saver is [Reopen Start Page](https://visualstudiogallery.msdn.microsoft.com/e64380ab-e3aa-4ac7-aa11-95719c5c91e9) ([source](https://github.com/jlattimer/VSReopenStartPage)), which does exactly what it says &ndash; reopens the Visual Studio Start page when you close a solution.
+Another time saver is [Reopen Start Page](https://visualstudiogallery.msdn.microsoft.com/e64380ab-e3aa-4ac7-aa11-95719c5c91e9) ([source](https://github.com/jlattimer/VSReopenStartPage)), which does exactly what it says - reopens the Visual Studio Start page when you close a solution.
 Personally, I make use of the recent solutions list on the Start page, which makes it really convenient to open recent solutions!

 # SaveAllTheTime